My son and I spent a few days finding the best things to do in Buena Park, California during his Kindermoon. Scroll down for all our adventures!

-What I love about Knott’s Berry Farm is that they have the super crazy roller coasters for older kids, teens and adults, but they also have a large selection of rides geared for little ones.
+What I love about Knott’s Berry Farm is that they have super crazy roller coasters for older kids, teens, and adults, but they also have a large selection of rides geared for little ones.

 My son and I spent almost all of our time playing at Camp Snoopy, which is geared for toddlers, preschoolers, and young kids.